MahejabeenNidhi/CityHack21Fireflies/README.md

 - Since the CoVicheck Dashboard uses daily data to support its distribution scheme, the vaccination is dispatched to the right people at the right time.
 - Create and Deploy Smart Contracts for controlling the distrbution of Vaccine to make sure that vaccines are not reselled and paid at the moment patient receives it.
 - Every aspect of supply chain can be replaced by the smart contract, making the entire system more efficient.
 Decentralized Apps that use Smart Contracts.
+- The mobile Applications will be created with the use of blockchain and Smart Contracts.
+Patiens will need to sign of upon receiving the vaccine by using its ID.
+Vaccinators will sign off with their ID when vaccinating the Patient.
+- In total there are 4 stakeholders in the distrbution of vaccines: Manufactures => Goverment => Vaccinators => Patients.
+- The language used in developing Smart Contract is Soloidity and web3.js, which is Ethereum JavaScript API for better interaction with remote nodes.
+The Smart Contracts will be deployed on Main Ethereum Network.

 ## Technology Stack Used